Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Overview.md

 sidebar_position: 0
 id: Overview
 title: Migrating from V1 to V2
-description: Complete guide for upgrading from Stirling-PDF V1 to V2
+description: Complete guide for upgrading from Stirling PDF V1 to V2
 ---

 # Migrating from V1 to V2

-Upgrading to Stirling-PDF V2 is straightforward for most users.
+Upgrading to Stirling PDF V2 is straightforward for most users.
 This guide will walk you through the upgrade process.

 :::warning Backup Your Configuration
 Before upgrading, **back up your configuration folder** (usually mounted as `/configs`) to ensure you can restore your settings if needed: